jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 speedy and accurate verdicts on content.
 In April\-June 2023 we alerted users of approximately 10,000 password entries per month into malicious sites.
-Examples of what were seeing in real\-time analysis:
+Examples of what we’re seeing in real\-time analysis:
- Emails sent from trusted third parties.
+• Emails sent from trusted third parties.
 Attackers send phishing emails to all the contacts of their victims and then respond on the email thread with specially crafted messages and a malicious URL.
- Emails with legitimate URLs.
+• Emails with legitimate URLs.
 Attackers host phishing URLs on legitimate cloud service providers such as Adobe, Dropbox, Google, and Microsoft.
 After multiple redirects, victims are led to the